By Poornima Vijayashanker

 Pixeltalks is a great blog that curates videos from presentations across the world in topics such as ...

 I know many people are afraid of public speaking, I was too!
-It just so happened that I managed to get rid of it once in for all after doing it for 18 years :) (I started doing oratory and debate when I was 12.)
+It just so happened that I managed to get rid of it once and for all after doing it for 18 years :) (I started doing oratory and debate when I was 12.)

 If you've looked at my speaker page it's clear that I speak a lot!
 So it's natural that I get asked the question, "How did you get started getting speaking engagements?"
 I'm assuming that if you're asking ...